akraino-edge-stack/icn-nodus/demo/calico-nodus-secondary-sfc-setup-II/README.md

-# Service Function Chaining(SFC) - setup
+# Service Function Chaining(SFC) - Demo

 ## Summary

-This project offers a means for deploying a Kubernetes cluster that satisfies the requirements of ovn4nfv sfc-setup
+This project offers a means for deploying a Kubernetes cluster that satisfies the requirements of Nodus sfc-setup

 ## Virtual Machines